 For some people, a visit to the orthodontist’s office is just a regular part of daily life.
-Maybe as a child, they got braces and now as a parent, the idea of their children getting braces is just another stage in a child’s growth.
+Maybe as a child, they got braces and now they’re a parent.
+The idea of their children getting braces is just another exciting stage in their growth.

-Not everyone is as familiar with orthodontic appliances as one another.
-Some people may have been blessed with perfect teeth and jaws.
-If their child hasn’t been so lucky, however, then they have no experience of their own to draw upon.
-People who have never been to an orthodontist can easily fall prey to some myths regarding orthodontic appliances.
+Not everyone is familiar with orthodontic appliances.
+Some people may have been blessed with perfect teeth and jaws so they will never have to be.
+However, if their child hasn’t been so lucky, they, unfortunately, will have no experience of their own to draw upon.
+It is often people in scenarios such as this, who have never been to an orthodontist, who can easily fall prey to some of the myths regarding orthodontic appliances.

-The first myth that people have is that anyone who provides braces or clear aligners for straightening teeth is an orthodontist.
+The first myth that can steer people wrong is that anyone who provides braces or clear aligners for straightening teeth is an orthodontist.

-To legally be able to call yourself an orthodontist one really has to get that extra training.
+To be able to legally call themselves an orthodontist, a dentist has to get that extra training and certification.
 First, a four-year degree has to be completed to become a qualified dentist.
-Once that achievement has been unlocked a minimum of 2 years of full-time school has to be attended.
-This extra education focuses on the specialized skills that a person needs to master for the right to call themselves and practice the highly skilled trade of an orthodontist.
+Once that achievement has been made, a minimum of two years of full-time post-secondary education has to be completed.
+This extra education focuses on the specialized skills that an orthodontist requires.

-These orthodontic specialists focus specifically on two things: the improvement of the bite and the appearance of a person’s teeth.
-This is important to know because if the person providing your braces or clear aligners also offers other treatments, for instance, dental fillings or root canals then – buyer beware – you are not being treated by an orthodontist.
+Orthodontists focus specifically on two things: the improvement of a person’s bite and the straightening of their teeth.
+This is important to know because if the person providing braces or clear aligners also offers other treatments such as dental fillings or root canals, they are not an orthodontist.

 The second myth is a big one because it can really stop someone from getting the help they need.
 This is the myth that orthodontic treatment is very expensive.

 This is simply not true.
 A variety of cases are treated by orthodontists.
-These vary in complexity from relatively simple to extremely complex with not all treatments requiring the same financial investment.
+Each scenario is unique and varies in complexity.
+Some treatments are relatively simple and some are extremely complex, so not all treatments require the same financial investment.

-This is the myth that many parents fall victim too.
-This concerns the mistaken belief that you can’t take your child to an orthodontist until their baby teeth have fallen out.
+This is the myth that many parents fall victim to.
+This concerns the mistaken belief that they can’t take their child to an orthodontist until their baby teeth have fallen out.
 In fact, it is recommended by the Canadian Association of Orthodontists (CAO) that children should be evaluated by an orthodontist at an early age while many baby teeth are still present.

-At the ages of 6 to 7, long before a child’s baby teeth have fallen out, an orthodontic specialist can evaluate growth, bite, as well as the pattern of tooth eruption.
+At the ages of 6 to 7, long before a child’s baby teeth have fallen out, an orthodontist can evaluate growth, bite, as well as the pattern of tooth eruption.

 Although most children at this age will not require immediate treatment, it is beneficial for the orthodontist to see a child early in their development to better identify potential problems.
-It often allows for the opportunity for early corrective treatments.
+It often allows for the opportunity for early intervention and prevention of further problems.

-This myth follows the line of logic that if for medical needs you need a referral from your family doctor to see a specialist, then it is only logical that to get braces, you must, therefore, receive a referral from your family dentist before making an appointment with orthodontist”.
+This final myth follows the line of logic that for medical needs, you need a referral from your family doctor to see a specialist.
+People then assume that it is only logical that for braces, they must, therefore, receive a referral from their family dentist before making an appointment with an orthodontist.